ssvogel/binaryFRET/README.md

 Data files: measure_c1.asc, measure_c2.asc, measure_c3.asc
 Background: dark_c1.asc
 Instructions: Steps of using Homo and Hetero-FRET fifo.docx.
 Note, use the latest version.

+Install times on normal Mac desktop are near instntaneous, as are run times.
+This software should work on user data obtained using Becker and Hickl FLIM software exported as an asc file.